yasuohta/TI-correction/README.md

 # TI-collection
-# Code to train TI scout images
+This code is used to train TI-scout imageｓ.